 - Oct.
 18, 3:30pm, MGH 171

 Posted under Study Abroad by

-The Office of Minority Affairs & Diversity (OMA&D) is once again sponsoring the Rome Academic Enrichment Program in 2013.
-This will be the 18th year we are able to send students to participate in the Rome class.
+The Office of Minority Affairs & Diversity (OMA&D) is once again sponsoring the Rome Academic Enrichment Program.
+This will be the 20th year we are able to send students to participate in the Rome class.
 The five credit Winter Quarter course will include ten days in Rome during the break between Winter and Spring Quarters.